-Question: There are four basic personality types in relation to their possessions.
+Question: God instructs Moses to collect gifts from the Israelites in order to build a Tabernacle so that God can dwell among the people.
+There are four basic personality types in relation to their possessions and giving.
 What is your opinion of each of these attitudes?

 - A person whose attitude is “What’s mine is mine and what’s yours is yours.”
 While this attitude may seem fair, it is not particularly growth oriented since it closes a person off from giving to others, which is a source of great spiritual pleasure and growth.